Pre-Workout on Empty Stomach

 Should I eat before taking pre-workout?

-If you experience any issues or side effects from taking your pre-workout, you could try taking it with or shortly after a meal.
+If you experience any issues or side effects from pre-workout, you could try taking it with or shortly after a meal.
 The added stomach contents will slow down the absorption of the supplement’s ingredients and reduce the concentration of caffeine in your bloodstream.

 In addition, eating before your workouts helps reduce muscle breakdown and promotes recovery after you leave the gym.

-metabolic confusion meal plan
+bodybuilding meal plan

 Custom Meal Plan